Boundary null-controllability of 1d linearized compressible Navier-Stokes system by one control force: Introduction and main results

 where $p$ is a control exerted through the condition $\rho(t,0)=\rho(t,1)+p(t)$.

 We shall prove that there is a control $p\in L^2(0,T)$ which drives the solution $(\rho,u)$ to our new system \eqref{lcnse3} to $(0,0)$.
 Then, by showing $\rho(t,1)\in L^2(0,T)$ we shall consider $h(t)=\rho(t,1)+p(t)$ and this $h\in L^2(0,T)$ will act as a boundary control for the system \eqref{main-control-prbm}.
 This idea has already been used in several works, see for instance \cite{Cerpa-Crepeau}, \cite{Coron16}.
-Therefore, the whole paper is mainly based on proving the null-controllability of the new system \eqref{lcnse3}.
+Therefore, our goal is to prove the null-controllability of the new system \eqref{lcnse3}.
 The reason behind introducing such an auxiliary system is to obtain good spectral properties of the associated adjoint operator.
 The spectral behavior of the operator with purely Dirichlet conditions are really obscure and thus we introduce different boundary conditions as in \eqref{lcnse3} which is helpful to understand the eigenvalues-eigenfunctions of the operator in more concrete way.